menglinzhou/msCoVaR/README.md

-# An extreme value approach to CoVaR estimation
+# Tail risk in the tail: Estimating high quantiles when a related variable is extreme

 This is the repository to reproduce numerical results in the paper "Tail risk in the tail: Estimating high quantiles when a related variable is extreme".